Find External Dynamic Lists That Failed Authentication

 When an external dynamic list that requires

-SSL fails client or server authentication, the firewall generates
+SSL fails client or server authentication, the firewall generates a

-external dynamic lists.
+failure related to external dynamic lists.

 Construct the following filters to view all messages

 related to authentication failure, and apply the filters.
 For more